 The Group's share of its associates' post-acquisition profits or losses is recognised in the consolidated statement of comprehensive income, and its share of post-acquisition movements in reserves is recognised in reserves.
 The cumulative post-acquisition movements are adjusted against the carrying amount of the investment.
-Dividends receivable from associates is recognised as reduction in the carrying amount of the investment.
+Dividends receivable from associates are recognised as reductions in the carrying amount of the investment.